I've just been told I have blood cancer

 With blood cancer, the cells growing out of control are usually in your blood, your bone marrow (where blood cells are made) or your glands (also called lymph nodes).

 You can’t catch blood cancer or give it to someone else.
 To find out more about risk factors for different types of blood cancer, select a blood cancer type.
 Risk factors are things that may make it more likely for someone to get a particular disease.
+Generally, lifestyle choices don't play as big a role in blood cancer as they do with some other types of cancer.

 Does my family need to be tested for blood cancer?